clutch-creator/clutch-wp/README.md

 3. Make your changes
 4. Run tests: `bun run test`
 5. Run linting: `bun run lint`
+6. **Create a changeset**: `bun run changeset` (if your changes should trigger a release)
-6. Commit your changes: `git commit -m 'feat: add amazing feature'`
+7. Commit your changes: `git commit -m 'feat: add amazing feature'`
-7. Push to your branch: `git push origin feature/amazing-feature`
+8. Push to your branch: `git push origin feature/amazing-feature`
-8. Create a Pull Request
+9. Create a Pull Request

 ## 📄 License